-But I think we might do well to expand the metaphor beyond the personal, or the individual, and consider the ways that the images of this parable apply to the church.
+But I think we might do well to expand the metaphor beyond the personal or the individual and also consider the ways that the images of this parable apply to the church.
 Each congregation is a bit like a garden, isn't it?
-The mind boggles at the images!
+It is in congregations that the Word is sown, and hopefully nurtured.
+However, the mind boggles at some of the images!
 Some congregational gardens are old and tired, their soil is worn out from growing the same old, same old year after year.
-Others have had their paths trod upon so firmly for so long that the ground has become hard, and non-welcoming.
-Some are like desert gardens, dry, parched, and full of prickly things that hurt.
+Others have had their paths trod upon so firmly for so long that the ground has become hard and non-welcoming.
+Some are like desert gardens, dry, parched and full of prickly things that hurt.
 I can think of one or two that are like pristine English gardens, full of beautiful people - I mean plants - but hidden behind a tall, dense hedge of thorny exclusion.
 Some are highly regimented, where any plant that dares grow too fast, too tall, not fast enough, not tall enough, not the right colour is either severely trimmed back into line or consigned to the compost.

-What kind of church garden is the parable calling us to?
-A garden that is open, welcoming, nurturing, mostly a bit soft and warm, with enough moisture from tea and tears to promote growth, filled with lots of bright, blossom-filled laughter, composed of great variety in types and colours.
+What kind of church garden is the parable calling us to be?
+If we have ears to hear I believe we will hear a call to be a garden that is open, welcoming, nurturing, mostly a bit soft and warm, with enough moisture from tea and tears to promote growth, filled with lots of bright, blossom-filled laughter, composed of great variety in types and colours.
 Yes, with ears to hear, we can hear of a church that is a garden receptive to the seed that is the word of the kingdom, that provides nurture and growth, that is open and inviting and calling to others to come, taste and see that the Lord is good.
-When we see that our church can be, and is such a garden, maybe, just maybe, I can be convinced that parables are pretty good teaching tools after all.
-May God grant us the grace to help Central to continue to be such a garden, and move us to invite others to spend time in the garden.
+When we see that our church can be and is such a garden, maybe, just maybe, I can be convinced that parables are pretty good teaching tools after all.
+May God grant us the grace to help Central to continue to be such a garden and move us to invite others to spend time in the garden.